 There are now nearly 1,600 crypto-currencies in circulation.
 Three of them, namely Bitcoin, Ethereum and Ripple, dominate digital transactions and capitalizations.
 Considering the rise of digital assets, worldwide regulators and legislators must implement in a coordinated way an appropriate legal framework for these peculiar assets.

-In this respect, French legislators have attempted to be pioneers: they allowed in France the use of “Blockchain” technologies for the transmission of unlisted financial securities and minibons, and have recently focused on the legal framework of ICOs and the taxation of crypto-assets.
+In this respect, French legislators have attempted to be pioneers: they allowed in France the use of “Blockchain” technologies for the transmission of unlisted financial securities and minibons2, and have recently focused on the legal framework of ICOs3 and the taxation of crypto-assets4.

 It seems that French legislators do not intend for now to adapt French insolvency proceedings to the processing of digital assets.
 However, given the growing success of crypto-assets, insolvency proceedings might be open soon against French companies holding digital assets.